willjcarter97/silo/UPDATES.md

 ## 2025-12-31

+### Fixed: GalleryWithText Images Now Fit Within Frame

+**Issue:** Images in the GalleryWithText component on case study pages were being cropped when they weren't perfectly square, cutting off important content.

+**Solution:** Changed the default image styling from `object-cover` to `object-contain` in `src/components/poststudy/GalleryWithText.jsx`.

+**Details:**
+- `object-cover` crops images to fill the container (can cut off edges)
+- `object-contain` scales images to fit entirely within the container (no cropping)
+- Custom `image.className` can still override this behavior per-image if needed

+**File modified:**
+- `src/components/poststudy/GalleryWithText.jsx`

+**Result:** Non-square images now display fully within their frames without being cropped.

+---

+### Fixed: Case Study Cards "View All" Button Overlapping with Last Card

+**Issue:** On the home page, the "View all" button for case studies was overlapping into the last case study card due to incorrect height/margin settings.

+**Solution:** Modified `src/components/Home/ContentAndDone.jsx`:
+- **Mobile view**: Changed button margin from `mt-[-5rem]` (negative margin causing overlap) to `mt-12` (proper positive spacing)
+- **Mobile view**: Added `pb-8` to the case study cards container for proper bottom padding
+- **Tablet view**: Removed conflicting `top-10 md:-top-20 relative` positioning from image containers that was causing layout issues

+**File modified:**
+- `src/components/Home/ContentAndDone.jsx`

+**Result:** The "View all" button now displays with proper spacing below the last case study card on all screen sizes.

+---

 ### Added: Comprehensive Lazy Loading System

 **Change:** Added lazy loading for images and text across the entire site for improved performance and user experience.